fatemehkamrani79/Fatemeh_Kamrani_Northwind_Sales_Analysis/README.md

 - The analysis covers July 4, 1996 through May 6, 1998.
 - July 1996 and May 1998 are partial months.
 - Q2 1998 is a partial quarter.
-- The dataset does not include product cost, profit, or sales targets.
+- Product cost, profit, and sales targets are not included in the dataset.

 ## Project Files